cloudify-cosmo/cloudify-ui-common/README.md

    * `npm run publish:minor` for new minor version,
    * `npm run publish:major` for new major version,

    which will create special branch, add commit to it containing version bump in `package*.json` files according to your choice, tag the commit and push branch to remote.
-That should trigger CircleCI jobs finalizing publish.
+That should trigger Jenkins jobs finalizing publish.

-1. Check if [cloudify-ui-common @ CircleCI](https://circleci.com/gh/cloudify-cosmo/cloudify-ui-common) jobs were successful.
+1. Check if Jenkins jobs were successful.

 1. Verify [cloudify-ui-common @ NPM](https://www.npmjs.com/package/cloudify-ui-common) was updated properly.